 Is there a difference between low mood and clinical depression?

-As many other psychological difficulties low mood/depression ranges from a general sadness to a serious long-term condition which can even affect the body.
+Like many other psychological difficulties, low mood and depression range from a general sadness to a serious long-term condition that can even affect the body.

 A general low mood can be also accompanied by:

 - low self-esteem

 - frustration and anger

 Usually, a low mood doesn’t last long and will have a tendency to improve after a few days.
 When a low mood doesn't go away and lasts for months, this could be a sign of depression.
 The symptoms mentioned above might become more present and intense and one can also experience:

 - tearfulness (also sudden, for no apparent reason)

 - intolerance of others

 - lack of motivation or interest in things

 Depression can be successfully treated especially if one seeks for help as soon as possible.
 However, there are some self-help tools to be used when a low mood is not a proper clinical condition but a temporary state of mind.